SEIRE (2021) Reviews of Korean horror and US release news

 Seire is a 2021 South Korean supernatural horror film about the father of a newborn baby who attends the funeral of an ex-girlfriend.
 His encounter with her twin sister is followed by a series of unexplained and discomforting events.

-Written and directed by Park Kang [aka Kang Park; 박강] (short: Deal), making his feature film directorial debut.
+Written and directed by Park Kang [aka Kang Park; 박강] (short: Deal), making his film directorial debut.

 The movie stars Seo Hyun-woo (The Man Standing Next), Ryu Sun-young (Our Love Story) and Shim Eun-woo (Arthdal Chronicles).